ij-plugins/ijp-imagej-launcher/ReadMe.md

 Features
 --------

+Here are the futures that are already implemented (see release notes for futures ofa specific release):

-* Uses similar options to the original ImageJ Launcher, si IJP Launcher can be drop-in replacement
+* Uses similar options to the original ImageJ Launcher, so IJP Launcher can be used as a drop-in replacement
+* Intended to be used with Java 11 or newer (the original launcher can be used for Java 8)
 * Provides native executable for various OS/Hardware systems
     - Windows
     - Mac OS X Arm64 (Apple Silicon)